 It is a very good idea to practice answering these questions out loud with your classmates.
 Talking about clinical work is different than talking about research so it's good to get practice talking in a more clinically oriented way.
 This also allows you to practice and give each other feedback and ideas.

-What are questions I should ask sites during interviews?
+What questions should I ask sites during interviews?

 These are all good questions to ask during an externship interview: